 • The diesel price index rose by 4.9% over Q3 2018.

 Available transport capacity rose again in Q4 2018 after a rise in Q3 2018.
 There was already more capacity in the market towards the end of 2017 but comparing year-on-year capacity growth there was a marked increase in Q4 2018 of more than 30% over Q4 2017.
-“The reason for the strong rise was that unusually little free freight volume was available in 2017 due to continuing capacity bottlenecks,” says Oliver Kahrs, general manager of TIM CONSULT.
+“The reason for the strong rise was that unusually little free freight volume was available in 2017 due to continuing capacity bottlenecks,” says Oliver Kahrs, Senior Manager Central Accounts & Partner Management of Transporeon.

 This continuing easing has been most noticeable in spot market transport prices since October 2018.
 Whereas 2018 capacities have been above 2017 levels since May 2018, transport prices fell below the 2017 level for the first time in October 2018.
 Overall, transport prices in Q4 2018 were almost 6% below those of Q4 2017.
 But in practice, many shippers hardly noticed this development as they typically assign transportation jobs almost exclusively based on long-term contracts.
 “The current trends haven’t affected shippers yet.
 Those companies that want to take flexible advantage of favorable prices on the spot market should therefore adopt a mixed transportation assignment strategy, placing orders not just via established contracts but also opportunistically on day-to-day spot markets,” Kahrs continues.